Frequently Asked Questions

-There are different types of inverters; grid connected inverter (which feeds excess electricity into the grid), a microinverter (multiple small inverters which feed excess electricity into the grid) or a hybrid inverter (connected to a battery).
+There are different types of inverters; grid connected inverter, a micro inverter (multiple smaller inverters attached at panel level) or a hybrid inverter (connected to a battery).

-- Optimiser – The latest technology systems will include an optimiser on each panel so they can operate as an individual system reducing the effects of issues such as shading.
+- Optimiser – The latest technology systems that utilise an optimiser on each panel allow the system to isolate individual panels to reduce the effects of issues such as shading.

 - Cabling and mounting equipment

-This usually refers to a large grid connected system which differs from residential systems, in terms of size, complexity and functionality.
-Strict measures for protection of the grid are mandatory and our expert commercial team formulate and in-depth proposal for you after an on-site assessment of your commercial space.
+This usually refers to a large grid-connected system that differs from residential systems, in terms of size, complexity and functionality.
+Strict measures for the protection of the grid are mandatory and our expert commercial team formulate an in-depth proposal for you after an on-site assessment of your commercial space.
 Your energy system will be based on power consumption, location, business structure and operational times while also projecting future needs and your business objectives.